Foxconn joins Wisconsin companies to create investment fund

 Foxconn is currently building a massive flat-screen production campus in Mount Pleasant dubbed Wisconn Valley.
 The company has promised to invest up to $10 billion and employ as many as 13,000 people.
 If those targets are met, Foxconn could receive more than $4 billion in state and local incentives, the largest economic development package in U.S. history for a foreign company.

-Foxconn on Monday announced it was giving the University of Wisconsin-Madison $100 million as part of a new partnership to invest in engineering and innovation research.
+Foxconn on Monday announced it was giving the University of Wisconsin-Madison $100 million in matching grants as part of a new partnership to invest in engineering and innovation research.
 Company officials said it was another sign of their investment in and long-term commitment to Wisconsin.

 Walker has been touting the project’s potential benefits on the campaign trail, calling it an economic boon.
 His opponent, Democrat Tony Evers, has criticized the incentive package, complaining it doesn’t require Foxconn workers to be Wisconsin residents, exempts the company from environmental standards and will take 25 years for the state to recoup its investment.

-Note: This story has been updated to correct the spelling of Foxconn CEO Terry Gou’s last name.